10 important wildlife-friendly habitats

 Image: Holly hedging from Thompson & Morgan

 Hedges are extremely important in providing food and shelter for birds, mammals, and a whole host of insects.
 Some hedgerows provide important flight routes for bats too.
 A native mixed hedge is the best way to encourage the greatest diversity of wildlife.
-Try planting a mix of hawthorn, wild rose, blackthorn, holly, field maple and honeysuckle.
+Try planting a mix of hawthorn hedges, wild rose, blackthorn, holly, field maple and honeysuckle.
 See our range of native and wildlife hedging for ideas.

 In more urban settings, use walls and fences to support climbers and shrubs.
 Consider plants like wisteria, pyracantha, honeysuckle and ivy.